micag2025/Agentic_AI_Developer_Certification_Project3/README.md

 User Experience (Create an intuitive, user-friendly interface_,
 _Operational Excellence_ (Integrate monitoring, logging, and resilience features)
 and _Documentation_ (Produce clear technical documentation for maintainability and handoff).
 Focus on stability, safety, and clarity.
-The goal is to make the existing system presented in Module2 robust, trustworthy, and easy to use, including testing, guardrails, resilience, and documentation — in the context of the specific project.
+The goal is to make the existing system presented in Module2 robust, trustworthy, and easy to use, including testing, guardrails, resilience, and documentation.

 This project builds on the multi-agent system developed in the publication [Agentic AI Developer Certification: LangGraph-Orchestrated Research Assistant for Ready Tensor](https://app.readytensor.ai/publications/agentic-ai-developer-certification-langgraph-orchestrated-research-assistant-for-ready-tensor-IQBETLgAsJ9X), enhancing it for production use by integrating: